When a person has prediabetes, their blood glucose levels are consistently high but not yet high enough to develop into type 2 diabetes.

 - Family history: Having an immediate relative with type 2 diabetes significantly increases the risk of someone developing the condition.

-- Stress: Research from 2018 into males in the workplace found that people who experience long-term stress may face a higher than normal risk of diabetes.
+Research from 2018into males in the workplace found that people who experience long-term stress may face a higher than normal risk of diabetes.
 During periods of stress, the body releases the hormone cortisol into the bloodstream, raising blood glucose levels.

 - Polycystic ovary syndrome (PCOS): Women with PCOS are more susceptible to insulin resistance, which can lead to prediabetes or type 2 diabetes.
 Women with type 1 diabetes have a higher risk of PCOS than women who do not have the condition.